Search by Keyword

 Live Performances

-The song “Get Back” has the privilege of being the very last song that The Beatles ever performed during a live concert, this being on the rooftop of their Apple Headquarters during the lunch hour of January 30th, 1969.
-"Trying to hoof Billy Preston's Fender Rhodes Seventy-Three keyboard and Fender Twin Reverb amp up there was just not going to happen under those conditions," Ken Mansfield relates in his first-account book "The Roof: The Beatles' Final Concert."
+“Get Back” had the privilege of becoming the last song that The Beatles ever performed during a live concert, this being on the rooftop of their Apple Headquarters during the afternoon of January 30th, 1969.
+"Trying to hoof Billy Preston's Fender Rhodes Seventy-Three keyboard and his Fender Twin Reverb amp up there was just not going to happen under those conditions," Ken Mansfield explained in his first-account book "The Roof: The Beatles' Final Concert."
 "Billy's stuff simply wouldn't fit around a bend in the staircase or through the door.
-In order to get the Fender Rhodes topside, staffers had to hoist it through a skylight that had to be completely disassembled and then put back together afterward."
+So in order to get the Fender Rhodes topside, staffers had to hoist it through a skylight that had to be completely disassembled and then put back together afterward."

-This was an unannounced show during London's “long cold lonely winter” of 1969, which was immortalized by George Harrison in his song “Here Comes The Sun.”
-With the cold temperature causing Ringo to struggle with a runny nose and prompting John to borrow Yoko's fur coat, this performance lasted 42 minutes and “brought part of the capital to a standstill,” according to author Mark Lewisohn in his book “The Complete Beatles Chronicle.”
+This was an unannounced concert during London's “long cold lonely winter” of 1969, which was immortalized by George Harrison in his popular hit song “Here Comes The Sun.”
+With the low temperature causing Ringo to struggle with a runny nose and prompting John Lennon to borrow Yoko's fur coat, this show lasted 42 minutes and “brought part of the capital to a standstill,” as stipulated by author Mark Lewisohn in his 1992 book “The Complete Beatles Chronicle.”

 As detailed above, “Get Back” was touched on five times, two quick partial performances and three full versions.
-“Get Back” was the first song to be played in its entirety on this occasion, this being followed by another full rendition of the song with the intention of perfecting it before both the film crew and the audio production team.
-Their third rendition of the song on this day ended up being the final song of the entire show, the other four songs they intended to play having already been performed to their satisfaction.
-They were on a roll, having too much fun to pack it up, and therefore tried once again to get “Get Back” perfect.
+“Get Back” was the first song to be played in its entirety on this occasion, this being followed by a second full rendition of the song with the intention of perfecting it for both the film crew and the audio production team.
+Their third rendition of the song on this day ended up as the last song of the entire show, the other four songs that they had planned on playing having already been performed to their satisfaction.
+They were on a roll, having too much fun to pack it up, and therefore tried once again to perfect “Get Back.”

-By this time, however, the local police had already entered the Apple building and made it up to the roof with the intention of calling the show to a halt.
-They had received numerous complaints about The Beatles disturbing the peace, so they proceeded to instruct assistant Mal Evans to shut off the band's amplifiers.
+By this time, however, the local police had already entered the Apple building and made it up onto the roof with the intention of calling the concert to a halt.
+They had received numerous complaints about the show disturbing the peace, so they proceeded to instruct assistant Mal Evans to shut off the band's amplifiers.
 After the amps were turned back on quickly thereafter, they proceeded to complete the song with the understanding that they better end it there or else be taken into custody.
 Had that not occurred, who's to say if The Beatles would have continued the performance and what they might have played.
-Nonetheless, acknowledging that the show was over, John quipped to those nearby about being grateful that his group had “passed the audition” and they promptly exited the roof, leaving the lugging of their equipment to Mal Evans and others.
+Nonetheless, acknowledging that the show was over, Lennon quipped to those nearby about being grateful that his group had “passed the audition” and they promptly exited the rooftop, leaving the lugging of their equipment to Mal Evans and others.

-In order to promote the song “Get Back” when it was released as a single in the spring of 1969, filmed footage from this rooftop performance was synchronized with the studio version that appeared on the record.
-This promo film was shown in Britain on four episodes of the popular music TV show “Top Of The Pops,” while it was shown only once in the US on “The Glen Campbell Goodtime Hour” on April 30th, 1969, five days before the single was in the record shops.
+In order to promote “Get Back” when their 45 came out in the spring of 1969, filmed footage from this rooftop show was synchronized with the studio version that appeared on the single.
+This promo film was shown in Britain on four episodes of the popular music TV show “Top Of The Pops,” while it was shown only once in America on the April 30th, 1969 installment of “The Glen Campbell Goodtime Hour,” which was five days prior to this single's availability in US record shops.

-When the “Let It Be” movie was released on May 13th, 1970, it included two full versions of “Get Back” from the rooftop performance, the first being a composite edit of the first two live performances of the song, complete with John's dedicating the song to “Daisy, Morris and Tommy” after it concluded.
-This footage shows how rickety their performance set up was on the roof, the floorboards under George's feet bending whenever he shifted his feet.
+When the “Let It Be” movie was released on May 13th, 1970, it included two full versions of “Get Back” from the rooftop concert, the first being a composite edit of the first two live performances of the song, complete with John's dedicating the song to “Daisy, Morris and Tommy” after it ended.
+This footage shows how rickety their "stage" set up was on the rooftop, the floorboards under George Harrison bowing whenever he happened to shift his feet.

-The second version featured in the released "Let It Be" film was the full final rendition complete with police presence.
-This footage shows that the policemen were already on the roof before the final “Get Back” performance was played, Paul smiling in wonder as to whether they should actually go ahead and perform the song.
-Nonetheless, John counts it off and they go through with it anyway.
+Their second rendition of "Get Back" featured in the "Let It Be" film was the final version that featured the police on the roof.
+This footage reveals that the police had already arrived on the rooftop before the final “Get Back” performance had begun, Paul smiling in wonder as to whether the band should actually go ahead and play it.
+Nonetheless, Lennon counted it off and they go through with it anyway.
 Mal Evans is seen trying to interrupt John and George, telling them the that the police want them to stop.
-Mal Evans turns both guitarists amplifiers off but George is seen here turning his back on, Mal Evans relenting and turning John's back on as well.
-Mal Evans is then shown trying to pacify the policemen as the song continues on, assuring them that this was indeed the last song they would perform.
-The Beatles and Billy Preston played with much enthusiasm, knowing that this was the final song of the day.
+Mal Evans turns both guitarists amplifiers off but George is seen here turning his back on, Mal Evans relenting and turning Lennon's back on as well.
+Mal Evans is then shown trying to pacify the policemen as the song continues on, assuring them that this was indeed the last song that they would play.
+The Beatles with Billy Preston played with much enthusiasm, knowing that this was the final song of the concert.
 Mal Evans is then shown assuring the officers that The Beatles, the most popular musical artists in the world at the time, would be finishing their performance in the next couple of minutes, this satisfying them enough to exit the roof.
-After the song was completed, The Beatles are then seen proceeding to set down their instruments to make their exit, Paul thanking Maureen for her cheers and John giving his final “passed the audition” announcement.
+After the song was completed, The Beatles are then seen proceeding to set down their instruments to make their exit, McCartney thanking Maureen for her cheers and John giving his final “passed the audition” announcement.

-To end the film, the section of the coda from the studio recording of “Get Back” on January 28th, 1969 was heard as a backdrop to some credits and a still shot of The Beatles about to exit the Apple roof.
-This exact audio was intended as the final “Get Back (reprise)” track on both of the proposed “Get Back” albums, the movie's closing moments possibly being made to coincide with the soundtrack album's final track, although it ended up not being used.
+To end the film, the section of the coda from the studio recording of “Get Back” from January 28th, 1969 was heard as a backdrop to some credits and a still shot of the band about to exit the Apple roof.
+This exact audio was intended as the final “Get Back (reprise)” track on both of the proposed “Get Back” LPs, the film's closing moments quite likely being included to coincide with the soundtrack album's final track, although it ended up not being used.

-On June 20th, 1986, Paul returned to a concert stage after nearly a six-and-a-half year absence to perform for the 1986 Prince's Trust Rock Gala at Wembley Area in London.
-Paul played acoustic guitar and sang "Get Back" along with Tina Turner, Elton John and many others as part of the band of All-Stars present on stage at the conclusion of the performance.
+On June 20th, 1986, Paul returned to the concert stage after nearly a six-and-a-half year absence to perform for the 1986 Prince's Trust Rock Gala at Wembley Area in London.
+McCartney chose to play acoustic guitar and sing "Get Back" with Tina Turner, Elton John and many others as part of the band of All-Stars present on stage at the conclusion of the performance.

 Conclusion

-And change they did, not only in appearance but musically.
-Their evolution from “mop tops” singing creatively composed pop songs to mustached innovators creating psychedelic studio masterpieces in 1967 with orchestras and Indian instrumentalists, only to reinvent themselves again on the “White Album” with a more minimalistic approach, was striking.
-Then, with the “Get Back / Let It Be” project, they endeavored to scale it back even further by omiting overdubs and double-tracking altogether.
+And change they did, not only in appearance, but musically.
+The band's evolution from “mop tops” who produced creatively composed pop songs to mustached innovators creating psychedelic studio masterpieces in 1967 with orchestras and Indian instrumentalists, only to reinvent themselves once again on the “White Album” with a minimalistic approach, was striking.
+Then, with the “Get Back / Let It Be” project, the group scaled it back even further by omiting utilizing overdubs and double-tracking altogether.
 The eventually released “Let It Be” album is testimony to them backing off on this determination to a certain degree, but when the first fruits of their labor was released to the public, this being the song “Get Back” as a single, their original intention was fulfilled.

-This 2x Platinum-selling record (over four million copies sold in the US alone) consisted of five musicians playing without any overdubs or double-tracking whatsoever, the only production manipulation being the editing of two different live takes pieced together.
-“She Love You” appears to be the last time that a Beatles single did not contain any overdubs or double-tracking, although an edit was involved here too as on “Get Back.”
+This 2x Platinum-selling hit single (over four million copies sold in the US alone) featured five musicians performing without any overdubs or double-tracking whatsoever, the only production manipulation being the editing of two live performances pieced together.
+“She Love You” appears to hae been the last time that a Beatles single did not contain any overdubs or double-tracking, although an edit was involved here as well.
 For all intents and purposes, The Beatles did in fact “get back” to their origins of being a true rock'n'roll band.
-“Get Back” was indeed “the first Beatles record which is as live at it can be in this electronic age,” as its promotional ad insisted it was.
+“Get Back” was indeed “the first Beatles record which is as live at it can be in this electronic age,” as its promotional ad insisted that it was.
 And “John is playing the fab live guitar solo,” as Lennon insisted in the ad as well!

 Song Summary